 Question 11: What was one of your biggest mistakes and what did you learn from it?

 I need to be more protective.
 Ask more questions.
-Find out if this person or this organization fit in the culture I’m trying to build.
+Find out if this person or this organization fits in the culture I’m trying to build.
 Do they align with my values?
-If they don’t, it’s okay just to say no. Don’t hire them or don’t allow them to do that.
+If they don’t, it’s okay just to say no. Don’t hire them, or don’t allow them to do that.

 Everybody doesn’t have to believe the same things I believe, but they do have to sit within my culture if they want to be in my life, in the business sense.
 I’ve let people in because they looked good on paper or they made promises and then it came back, and I learned it was because I didn’t ask the right questions.